ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/excel-export/index.md

 |
 |1.
 The cells of the column header groups are merged in the same manner as the group headers in AG Grid.

-## Exporting with Excel

-The following example has the default settings for exporting the grid data to Excel format.

-Note the following:

-- The column grouping is **NOT** exported.
-- Filtered rows are not included in the export.
-- The sort order is maintained in the export.
-- The order of the columns is maintained in the export.
-- Only visible columns are exported.
-- Value getters are used to work out the value to export (the 'Group' col in the example below uses a value getter to take the first letter of the country name).

-<grid-example title='Excel Export' name='excel-export' type='generated' options='{ "enterprise": true, "exampleHeight": 815 }'></grid-example>

 ## Appending header and footer content

 The recommended way to append header and footer content is by passing an array of CsvCell objects to `customHeader` or `customFooter`.
 This ensures that your header content is correctly escaped.